observIQ/stanza/docs/operators/remove.md

 <hr>

-Remove a value from the record
+Remove a value from the body
 ```yaml
 - type: remove
   field: key1